CTFlag/CTFlag-book/docs/kail-help/README.md

-# Some Problems When You Installing or Using Kali Linux
+# Some Problems When You Installing Or Using Kali Linux